 While CAT has not responded to these reviews, I am eager to see if this is a larger problem than just the two reviews I have seen.

-My Opinion: Should you Buy it?
+My Opinion: Should You Buy it?

-This CAT generator is going to be for those with larger budgets who need a top notch generator that is built to last in job site climates.
+This CAT generator is going to be for those with larger budgets who need a top-notch generator that is built to last in job site climates.

 The higher price will scare most people off from residential use, but for companies looking for a generator that is going to outperform on the job site, this generator will be a perfect fit.

-Designed to take on the most rugged of conditions, I would not hesitate to suggest this generator for anyone who needs a generator in this power range and isn’t afraid to splurge on quality.
+Designed to take on the most rugged of conditions, I would not hesitate to suggest this generator to anyone who needs a generator in this power range and isn’t afraid to splurge on quality.

 I hope this was helpful.
 You can also read my larger article comparing the cat generators on the market today.